 - Randomly mask “sensitive” records which aren’t, such as those records on CITES lists or records which have been tested for disease.

-Encumbrances are often used to block information about collectors, preparators, and field numbers.
-We can only attribute this to delusional paranoia.
+Encumbrances are often used to block arbitrary information such as collectors, preparators, field numbers, attributes, and remarks.
+We have no idea why.

 Encumbrance Name: Encumbrances are described with a name.
 This name should be as general as possible with the aim of avoiding separate encumbrances when the encumbrancer and the encumbering action are the same.
 (If possible, additional specimens should be added to existing encumbrances.)
 Do not just copypasta the encumbrance action here.
 Really.
 Don’t.

 Expiration Date and/or Event: All encumbrances should be temporary.
 Some are negotiated intervals of time, and this should be reflected by an expiration date.
 Other encumbrances are based upon a condition that might change.
 Examples of expiration events might include the death of the encumbrancer, death of the collector, expiration or retraction of encumbering legislation, or eradication of critical habitat (e.g., locality of endangered butterfly becomes parking lot).
 De-accession should be considered for permanently-encumbered specimens.

 Encumbering Action: Encumbrances result in a procedural action in the database.
 For example:

 - Display collector as “anonymous” to non-privileged users, and exclude specimens from agent searches.